Head to Head Analysis: Allianz (ALIZY) & Its Rivals

 Allianz pays an annual dividend of $0.81 per share and has a dividend yield of 3.3%.
 Allianz pays out 37.7% of its earnings in the form of a dividend.
 As a group, “Insurance agents, brokers, & service” companies pay a dividend yield of 1.4% and pay out 33.8% of their earnings in the form of a dividend.

-This is a breakdown of recent ratings and target prices for Allianz and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Allianz and its rivals, as provided by MarketBeat.

 |Sell Ratings